koljapluemer/99words/_posts/extreme-things.md

 probably feels radical, dangerous, lonely. but is it?

-no smartphone, no electricity (yes, also no vaccine)
+no smartphone, no electricity (yes, also no vaccine), sugar, news

 reframe from extremism to a genuine pro-contra discussion (bring up any-benefit? probably not)